 At first glance, the Sigma just looks more compact, more powerful, and sleeker than many of its counterparts.
-It’s heavy, weighing 24.6 pounds, but its power in the water isn’t hindered at all by its weight.
 The handle makes for easy lifting and carrying, but you can also order a caddy for even more streamlined transporting and storage.

 The set-up was seamless, and the Sigma arrived pretty much ready to get to work after unboxing it.
 Once it was plugged in and had reached the bottom of the pool, it was time to see it go to work.

 To be quite honest, many robotic pool cleaners on the market today are lackluster.
 Like a glorified feather duster for the pool, they’ll often wander aimlessly and do a superficial-at-best cleaning job, leaving the same pile of leaves untouched for days.
 Not the Sigma.

 Once we saw the Dolphin Sigma in action, we found four things that particularly set this robotic pool cleaner apart from all others: Gyroscope technology, NanoFilters, Triple Commercial Grade Motors, and SmartNav Robotic Scanning.

 Dolphin’s engineers added a three-axis gyroscope to the Sigma, which includes high-tech sensors that detect and measure the rate of rotation of an object around a particular axis.
 To put it in laymen’s terms, these sensors keep tabs on what the robot is doing and send information to the microprocessor so it can essentially think for itself.

 Like a Mars Rover for the pool, the gyroscopic technology monitors and controls position, orientation, direction, and rotation.
 That sounds like a lot of technical jargon until you actually get to watch it in reality – then it’s really awesome.